David-H-Afonso/WarcraftArchive.Front/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

-**Ready to build something amazing?** This starter template provides everything you need to create scalable, maintainable React applications.
+**Built with ❤️ by David Hormiga Afonso.
+Ready to build something amazing?** This starter template provides everything you need to create scalable and maintainable React applications.
 Focus on your business logic while we handle the foundation.